 “I have worked in healthcare for over forty years, during which time I have become a passionate supporter of the Clinical Pastoral Education model of learning.
 As a supervisor, I use a transformational teaching and learning model, and I mentor students in such a way that allows for self-discovery and reflective practice.
 It is satisfying to see the resulting skilled practitioners providing compassionate care at the bedside.”

-Wendy is an Level 2 Supervisor at St. John of God Health Care.
+Wendy is a Clinical Pastoral Educator at St. John of God Health Care.

 Academic: Diploma of Teaching, Graduate Diploma in Special Education, Bachelor of Theology